nomikem/cyberfest/CyberFest2025/OSINT/Solutions.md

 ## 01 Tutorial

-Put "But they were my friends and friendship never ends" in Google and you will find the song "What I Am" by Witchcraft The flag is `UMC{Witchcraft}`.
+Put "But they were my friends and friendship never ends" in Google and you will find the song "What I Am" by Witchcraft.

+* `UMC{Witchcraft}`.

 ## 02 Proliferation of COVID-19

 A dork should do it: "Marc Hevis" +twitter.

-The flag is `UMC{@HevisMarc}`
+* `UMC{@HevisMarc}`

 ## 03 Start at the top

 The Zuck probably has a number of email addresses, but any of the following work as solution:

 * `UMC{zuck@fb.com}`
 * `UMC{mark@facebook.com}`